tTomeRr/CandidateApp/README.md

 # Flask-based Survey Application on Kubernetes

-This project deploys a Flask-based Application on Kubernetes using Kind.
+This mini-project deploys a Flask-based Application on Kubernetes using Kind.
 The application asks users for which animal they like more (a dog or a cat) and display the results in a graph.
 The deployment uses Bash scripting for logs, error handling and updating the Kubernetes cluster easily.

 ## Prerequisites